rsimon/cozy-iiif/README.md

 - Developer-friendly TypeScript API for parsing and working with IIIF resources.
 - Seamless upgrade from IIIF Presentation API v2 to v3 (using `@iiif/parser` under the hood).
 - Preserves access to underlying `@iiif/presentation-3` types.
-- Helpers for stitching thumbnails and cropping regions from IIIF Level 0 tilesets.
+- Utilities for stitching thumbnails and cropping regions from IIIF Level 0 tilesets and [simple image manifests](https://iiif.io/api/cookbook/recipe/0001-mvm-image/).
-- Helpers for adding annotations to Canvases and Presentation manifests.
+- Helpers for reading and writing annotations on Canvases and Presentation manifests.

 ## Installation